sailem-group/GraphNets/README.md

 # MesoGraph

-This repository is adapte from the code related to the MesoGraph which is accepted in Cell Reports Medicine
+This repository is adapted from MesoGraph

 # Usage